-For practitioners: The Little Minds Matter team will be supporting practitioners in the Better Start Bradford area of Bowling and Barkerend, Bradford Moor and Little Horton offering regular training opportunities and consultation on infant mental health (IMH).
-This can be done individually or in groups offering help and guidance on working with families where there are concerns with the parent-infant relationship.
+For practitioners: The Little Minds Matter team supports practitioners through regular training opportunities and consultation on infant mental health (IMH).
+This is done individually or in groups offering help and guidance on working with families where there are concerns with the parent-infant relationship.

 For parents: The other aspect of the service is for expectant parents and those with a baby up to the age of two living in the Better Start Bradford area.
 The project will be helping families understand the importance of good mental health and offers an additional service for families where there are concerns or challenges with the parent-infant relationship.
 Difficulties in pregnancy, a traumatic birth, past parenting experiences, loss or bereavement, low mood or anxiety can all affect how parents feel about their baby and how they make sense of the world.

 Infant mental health refers to how well a child develops socially and emotionally from birth to three.
 Probably the most important period in someone’s life is the time they can’t remember.
 People often wonder how mental health issues can affect those so young, but healthy first relationships are critical for a baby’s future mental health and development.
 If a baby feels safe and secure and experiences the world as a consistent, loving place, they will build a healthy brain and grow into a confident person who enjoys happy relationships.